chariotsofiron/lobster/DESIGN.md

 cons

 - order type would need a side field, increasing its size.
-Isn't necessary in most orderbook implementations
+Isn't necessary in many orderbook implementations
 - orderbook implementations often store bids and asks separately, and side can be implicitly derived
 - separate buy and sell methods with different return types can avoid branching
     - don't need initial buy/sell check